3DCoded/Happy-Hare/Basic-Operation.md

 #### 2. Tip Forming:
   <ul>
     <li>Standalone: Happy Hare contains a tip forming routine that mimics that found in PrusaSlicer / SuperSlicer.
 If you every unload out of a print or by explicitly configuring Happy Hare, the standalone routine will be called.
 The pressure advance is turned off and reset after the tip forming move automatically.
 In addition you can increase the extruder stepper motor current for often-fast set of movements to avoid skipping steps.
 Motor current % increase is controlled with `extruder_form_tip_current`.
 For even more force you can also elect to synchronize the gear motor with the extruder for this step by setting `sync_form_tip`.</li>
     <li>Slicer: In a print tip forming may be done but your slicer (in fact that is assumed unless you explicitly configure otherwise) and you will not see this step.
 If you are astute you may wonder how Happy Hare knows where the filament is left in the toolhead by the slicer.
 The simple answer is that it doesn't and, although it can handle an unknown starting position, the unload process can be streamlined by setting `slicer_tip_park_pos` parameter to the distance from the nozzle to match your slicer.
-Note that if you are printing with synchronized gear and extruder steppers the slicer ('sync_to_extruder' and 'sync_gear_current') will also perform the tip forming move with synchronized steppers.</li>
+Note that if you are printing with synchronized gear and extruder steppers the slicer (`sync_to_extruder` and `sync_gear_current`) will also perform the tip forming move with synchronized steppers.</li>
   </ul>

 #### 3-5.
 Unloading Toolhead: